Khalil al-Wazir: Assassination

 Al-Wazir was assassinated in an Israeli commando raid in his home in Tunis on the early morning of 16 April 1988 at the age of 52.

 The Israeli government had decided to assassinate him after the outbreak of the First Intifada.
 Israel accused al-Wazir of escalating the violence of the Intifada, which was ongoing at the time of his assassination.
 The Mothers' Bus attack, a March 1988 hijacking of an Israeli bus believed to have been organized by Al-Wazir in which three Israeli civilians were killed, was a major catalyst in pushing the Israeli government to approve the assassination.

 In his book Rise and Kill First, which was based on interviews with Israeli military and intelligence personnel, Israeli journalist Ronen Bergman provided a detailed account of the assassination.
 The Israeli security cabinet under Prime Minister Yitzhak Shamir met on 14 March 1988 to discuss assassinating him.
 Although Shamir could have given the order on his own, he was aware of the potential ramifications of assassinating such a high-profile figure and did not want to take sole responsibility.
 The security cabinet approved the assassination by a vote of 6 to 4.
 The Washington Post reported on 21 April that the Israeli cabinet approved al-Wazir's assassination on 13 April.

 The assassination, codenamed Operation Introductory Lesson, had been planned by the Mossad for over a year.
 Mossad agents had scouted routes to his home from the nearby beach and mapped his neighborhood.
 The Mossad and Israeli military intelligence had tracked his movements and tapped his telephone lines.
 Under the plan, a naval flotilla backed by air cover would land commandos on the Tunisian coast, where they would be driven to his home by waiting Mossad agents and kill him.
 Ehud Barak, the IDF Deputy Chief of Staff, was placed in overall command of the operation.

 On 14 April, six Mossad operatives arrived in Tunis on flights from Europe.
 Three of them rented two Volkswagen Transporters and a Peugeot 305, which would be used to ferry the raiding force from the beach to his home.
-Another three were deployed to as lookouts, positioning themselves behind a clump of trees to monitor his home and ensure that he was there.
+Another three were deployed as lookouts, positioning themselves behind a clump of trees to monitor his home and ensure that he was there.
 Under the plan, the drivers would evacuate by sea with the commandos while the lookouts would leave Tunisia on commercial flights after the operation.